-Starting in 2019, Illinois alimony is calculated by subtracting 25% of the payee’s net income from 33.3% of the payor’s net income; however, the recipient may not receive more than 40% of the household’s net income.
+Starting in 2019, Illinois alimony is calculated by subtracting 25% of the payee’s net income from 33.3% of the payor’s net income.
+However, the recipient may not receive more than 40% of the household’s net income.
 Additionally, statutory alimony calculations under 750 ILCS 5/504 now apply to couples with a combined gross income of up to $500,000 per year.
 If the combined annual gross income exceeds that amount, the courts have discretion in determining the amount and duration of the obligation/award.

-In Illinois, spousal maintenance is meant to make sure both parties are able to bounce back financially after a divorce.
+In Illinois, spousal maintenance is meant to make sure both parties can bounce back financially after a divorce.
 The greater earning spouse during the course of the marriage will make maintenance payments to the lesser earning spouse.
-For example, a stay at home parent who has been out of the work force for many years may not be in a position to earn an income to match what their spouse was making.
+For example, a stay-at-home parent who has been out of the workforce for many years may not be in a position to earn a gainful income to match what their spouse was making.
 Spousal support provides for the standard of living they've grown accustomed to while giving them time to find a job, go back to school, and/or save up their own money.

 Only married couples are eligible for spousal support.
 Maintenance will not be awarded to a partner in the case of a breakup, nor is it paid to children.

-The Chicago alimony attorneys at the Law Offices of Jonathan Merel, P.C. have both prosecuted and defended countless cases in which maintenance is a key issue.
+The Chicago alimony attorneys at the Law Offices of Jonathan Merel, P.C. have both prosecuted and defended countless cases in which spousal maintenance is a key issue.
 We are experienced in arguing such cases before the court when litigation is necessary and engaging in settlement negotiations when settlement hinges on the resolution of a maintenance issue.
 No matter what is happening in your alimony case, you know that you can depend on us to be there to support you and protect your best interests.